claire-chan/DBR-Python-Build-Project/README.md

-# Welcome to use Dynamsoft Barcode Reader - Python Edition
+# Dynamsoft Barcode Reader - Python Edition

 ![markdown](https://dynamsoft.github.io/styleguide/assets/img-icon/logo-dynamsoft-whiteBg-190x47.png "Dynamsoft")  | ![markdown](https://dynamsoft.github.io/styleguide/assets/img-icon/logo-dbr-88x88.png "dbr")

-**[Dynamsoft's Barcode Reader SDK](https://www.dynamsoft.com/Products/Dynamic-Barcode-Reader.aspx) enables you to efficiently embed barcode reading functionality in your web, desktop or mobile application using just a few lines of code.
-This can save you months of added development time and extra costs.
-With our SDK, you can create high-speed and reliable barcode scanner software to meet your business needs.**

-## Dynamsoft Barcode Reader - Python Edition

-*Dynamsoft Barcode Reader - Python Edition contains all the features of Dynamsoft Barcode Reader.
+Dynamsoft Barcode Reader - Python Edition contains all the features of Dynamsoft Barcode Reader.
 It brings convenience for customers whos develop by Python.
 What's more, We store some examples in [Github](https://github.com/dynamsoft-dbr/python-barcode) to help you how to use it.
-If you have any problems, please contact us, we will provide technical support. *
+If you have any problems, please contact us, we will provide technical support.

 ### Contact US
 <support@dynamsoft.com>